Geletrol

+Geletrol is a gasoline thickener used during World War II for incendiary purposes by the Australian army.

+Composition

-Geletrol is the trade name for a form of aluminium oleate, a chemical substance of chemical formula (C18H33O2)2AlOH and empirical formula (C18H33O2)1,7Al(OH)1,3.
-It is an amorphous solid derived from aluminum hydroxide and oleic acid, non-uniformly composed.
+Geletrol is the trade name for a form of aluminium oleate, a chemical substance of empirical formula (C18H33O2)1,7Al(OH)1,3.
+The active component in thickening the material is hydroxyaluminum dioleate, a liquid of very high viscosity derived from aluminum hydroxide and oleic acid, non-uniformly composed, supplied in granular powder form.
+Aluminum oleates of the same empirical composition had already been investigated by W. R., Henry and W. F., Faragher 20 years earlier.

-It was employed during World War II as a fuel thickener for incendiary purposes by the Australian army.
+Aluminum soaps from oleic acid are moderately satisfactory, being generally inferior to napalm and aluminum naphthenate.
+The main disadvantage of oleic acid aluminum soaps, in addition to chemical instability, is the high loss of viscosity over time, with 80% being lost in approximately one month, for 8% concentration gels.
+In comparison, unstable napalm loses approximately 12% its viscosity in the same period for 8% solutions.
+The high instability of gels is not only related to chemical instability, but its chemical structure and, to a small degree, the manufacturing method adopted, as observed in the investigation on the Cambridge gel.

 History

 Research into a gasoline thickener was started in 1943 in Maribyrnong, Victoria, at the suggestion of the Chemical Defense Board.
 Various substances, mainly metallic soaps, were tried.
 There was no conclusion to the investigation, and it was then abandoned for a time.

 The investigation was resumed when the U.S. Army discovered that the employment of thickened fuel was highly effective in neutralizing Japanese bunkers.

 In early 1944, representatives of the Australian Army requested from the Lubricants and Bearings Section through the Scientific Liaison Bureau that some considered methods of gelling gasoline for flamethrower fuels.

 The American and British armies had different methods of preparing fuels for flamethrowers.
 The British army developed a specific form of aluminum stearate that required a specialized process to manufacture its incendiary fuel.
 The British process prepared two types of incendiary fuels: